 - 5.11 If you have been absent from College without a valid reason and/or without notifying us on multiple occasions your teacher will discuss with you the reasons for these absences.
-If you are struggling to attend your course the Welfare Team will be able to assist on finding support to help with your attendance or explore other options with you, in some cases this could be deferral or withdrawal. ,, - 5.12 If you do not engage with our attempts to contact you regarding your attendance and your attendance drops below 85%, this may lead to the implementation of the Breach of Acceptable Behaviour Process (HE Acceptable Behaviour policy).
-This could lead to you being withdrawn from the course in line with the HE Terms and Conditions.
-You may be liable for outstanding fees as per the Tuition Fees and Tuition Fee Refund Policy.
+If you are struggling to attend your course the Welfare Team will be able to assist on finding support to help with your attendance or explore other options with you, in some cases this could be deferral or withdrawal. - 5.12 If you do not engage with our attempts to contact you regarding your attendance and your attendance drops below 85%, this may lead to the implementation of the breach of HE Acceptable Behaviour Policy.
+This could lead to you being withdrawn from the course in line with clause 12.2 in the HE Terms and Conditions.
+You may also be liable for outstanding fees as per the Tuition Fees Policy.